expo/create-react-native-app/react-native-scripts/template/README.md

 Updating the `react-native-scripts` dependency of your app should be as simple as bumping the version number in `package.json` and reinstalling your project's dependencies.

-Upgrading to a new version of React Native requires updating the `react-native`, `react`, and `exponent` package versions, and setting the correct `sdkVersion` in `app.json`.
+Upgrading to a new version of React Native requires updating the `react-native`, `react`, and `expo` package versions, and setting the correct `sdkVersion` in `app.json`.
 See the [versioning guide](https://github.com/react-community/create-react-native-app/blob/master/VERSIONS.md) for up-to-date information about package version compatibility.

 ## Available Scripts